We Will Rock You (musical): Act One

-In the newest graduating class is black sheep, Galileo, who has dreams and hears strange words in his head, most of which are lyrics of songs long since lost, though he does not understand their significance.
-Despite his teacher's advice, Galileo refuses to conform like the rest of his classmates. ("I Want to Break Free") Galileo is captured by Khashoggi, commander of Globalsoft's police.
+In the newest graduating class is black sheep Galileo, who has dreams and hears strange words in his head, most of which are lyrics of songs long since lost, though he does not understand their significance.
+Despite his teacher's advice, Galileo refuses to conform like the rest of his classmates ("I Want to Break Free").
+He is captured by Khashoggi, commander of Globalsoft's police.
 The teacher also reveals a second anomaly, a young, goth woman named Scaramouche who is openly mocked and derided by her peers ("Somebody to Love").
-She too is arrested by Khashoggi.
+She, too is arrested by Khashoggi.